A Picturesque Belle Meade Plantation Wedding

 Transportation: Matchless Transportation

-Explore more dreamy wedding inspiration in our archives!
+Explore more dreamyΒ wedding inspirationΒ in our archives!

 Jenna von Oy Bratcher

-Jenna von Oy Bratcher is StyleBlueprint's Associate Editor and Lead Nashville Writer.
-The East Coast native moved to Nashville almost two decades years ago, by way of Los Angeles.
+Jenna von Oy Bratcher is StyleBlueprint's Editorial Operations Manager and Lead Content Editor.
+The East Coast native moved to Nashville almost two decades ago, by way of Los Angeles.
 She is a lover of dogs, strong coffee, traveling, and exploring the local restaurant scene bite by bite.